Updated on the 21st of July.

 Like every business, we have had to take drastic measures to survive in the current crisis, retain jobs and still be there to help you when things settle.

-We remain open for emergencies while following clear restrictive guidelines from the government and the RCVS.
+We have remained open during the whole pandemic while following clear restrictive guidelines from the government and the RCVS.

 We are of course also facing significant staffing issues through our staff being vulnerable individuals, in self-isolation or poorly and via financial obligations to operate on reduced staff.
 We are trying our best to still offer you and your pets the standard of care we strive for in a situation changing on a daily basis.